gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 # Teleport Slack Plugin Setup Quickstart

-If you're using Slack, you can be notified of [new teleport permission requests](https://gravitational.com/teleport/docs/cli-docs/#tctl-request-ls), approve or deny them on Slack with Teleport Slack Plugin.
-This guide covers it's setup.
+If you're using Slack, you can be notified of [new Teleport permission requests](https://gravitational.com/teleport/docs/cli-docs/#tctl-request-ls), approve or deny them on Slack with Teleport Slack Plugin.
+This guide covers its setup.

 For this quickstart, we assume you've already setup an [Enterprise Teleport Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/)